naver/billboard.js/CONTRIBUTING.md

 ## How to submit Pull Requests
 Steps to submit your pull request:

-1. Fork `billboard.js` on your repository
+1. Fork `billboard.js` to your repository
-2. Create a new branch from your billboard.js `master` branch (and be sure to be always up-to-date)
+2. Create a new branch from your billboard.js `master` branch (and be sure it is always up-to-date)
 3. Do your work
-4. Create test code for your work (when is possible)
+4. Create test code for your work (when possible)
-5. Run `npm run lint` for linting and code style check. (update until without any error or warnings)
+5. Run `npm run lint` for linting and code style check. (update until there are no errors or warnings)
 6. Run test code by `npm test` or `npm test:chrome` for chrome browser.
-   Make sure all tests pass at least on the latest version of Chrome(mobile/desktop).
+   Make sure all tests pass at least on the latest version of Chrome (mobile/desktop).
 7. Write a commit log following convention and push to your repository branch.
 8. Create a new PR from your branch to `billboard.js/master` branch.
 9. Wait for reviews.
-   When your contribution is well enough to be accepted, then it will be merged to our branch.
+   When your contribution is ready to be accepted, then it will be merged to our branch.
 10. All done!